 There has never been a more exciting time to be a marketer.
 With the merge of culture and commerce, of entertainment and sales, promoting a brand is becoming all about storytelling.
-As products have become more difficult to differentiate based on price point alone, user engagement and user experience have become the Holy Grail of advertising, no matter if your are selling sunglasses or yachts.
+As products have become more difficult to differentiate based on price point alone, user engagement and user experience have become the Holy Grail of advertising, no matter if you are selling sunglasses or yachts.

 Emotional engagement is proving to be the best way to yield results and connect with your target audience.
 Yes, the word “audience” has now replaced the definition of a “target demographic market”.
 Advertising is taking human emotions to the next level, linking brands with feelings and values.
-In 2018, the most successful campaigns will be the ones creating moments of joy, of empathy, of compassion and using the human experience to represent a brand’s mission.
+In 2018, the most successful campaigns will be the ones creating moments of joy, empathy, compassion, and using the human experience to represent a brand’s mission.

 Storytelling is becoming a business competency.
 To be seen as successful, a brand needs to bring its purpose to life, focusing on contributions to the world as much as to the bottom-line.
-Emotions, loyalty and inspiration are essential parts of this course.
+Emotions, loyalty, and inspiration are essential parts of this course.

 How To Tell A Good Story?